Risk of Rain 2: Gameplay

 There are several possible ways to end the game.
 When a survivor dies, the game ends; in a multiplayer session, it does not end until all survivors have died.
 A handful of final boss fights exist; successfully defeating one of these bosses ends the game.
 There are secret levels—accessible upon meeting certain conditions—that allow players to end a game voluntarily without confronting a final boss.
 Players can also loop through the levels of the game indefinitely, allowing continued gameplay for as long as players can survive.
 Regardless of method, when the game ends, all currency, experience, and items are lost.

 In the metagame, players can unlock access to new playable survivors, items, abilities, and game modifiers by completing certain in-game challenges; once unlocked, new survivors and modifiers become available to select from at the start of the game, and new items will start appearing randomly from in-game chests.
 Additionally, there is another currency that has a chance to drop from defeated aliens called Lunar Coins, which persists between games.
-These coins can be spent at a special vendor in the game, who sells special items and allows players to pick the next level.
+These coins can be spent at a special vendor in the game, who sells special items and allows players to pick the next level, or can be spent to open Lunar Pods in stages, which will give a random item of the Lunar category.

 Risk of Rain 2 follows a similar approach to the first title, featuring several of the same playable characters, creatures, and items from the first game, but also adds new survivors and most notably transitions the game from 2D to a 3D environment.
-The survivors which the player can choose from in the game are Commando, Huntress, Bandit, MUL-T, Engineer, Artificer, Mercenary, Rex, Loader, Captain, and Acrid.
-Another playable character, the Heretic, can be used only in certain circumstances in the game itself but can not be chosen as a playable character by default.
-To play as the Heretic you need to have the following lunar items on your character at the same time: Visions of Heresy, Hooks of Heresy, Strides of Heresy, and Essence of Heresy.
+The survivors which the player can choose from in the game are Commando, Huntress, Bandit, MUL-T, Engineer, Artificer, Mercenary, REX, Loader, Captain, and Acrid.
+Another playable character, the Heretic, can be used only by acquiring a set of specific items through gameplay as any other playable character.
 Through the Survivors of the Void expansion, players can additionally choose Railgunner or Void Fiend as their playable character.
-The most recent expansion, Seekers of the Storm added three more playable characters to the roster: Seeker, Chef, and The False Son.
+The second expansion, Seekers of the Storm, added three more playable characters to the roster: Seeker, CHEF, and The False Son.
+More recently, the Alloyed Collective expansion added two new playable characters: Drifter and Operator.